Grandmaster Guide to learn and improve chess tactics

 Why often it's not your fault and how chess books, courses, software, and training platforms can take you in the wrong direction?

-What should you do to get better at tactics?
+What should you do to get better at chess tactics?

 What’s the most effective method to study tactics?